 My dedication to the cause of birds in need began many years earlier when I adopted my first bird, Bobo, a green Budgerigar.
 It was shortly after that I brought home an abandoned Umbrella Cockatoo named Gilligan, and my journey into the world of unwanted captive bred parrots had truly begun.
 For the next 20 years I was not only to share my life and and home with this amazing bird, but I was to truly learn the difficulties a captive bred companion bird faces.
 In March of 2014 I lost my beloved bird after a lengthy illness.
 I still think of him nearly every day, and he is one of the reasons I continue to work as hard as I do for my cause.
 I thought I would have Gilligan for the rest of my life.
 I was wrong.
 However, he was just one of thousands and thousands of captive bred birds that have needed a new home since breeding and selling exotic birds became part of the pet industry.

 Since parrots do typically have such a long life span, the need for permanent placement for unwanted companion birds continues to grow, with permanent sanctuaries for parrots becoming a more wide spread trend and are expanding all the time.
 While some of our birds function well in a home, some do not, and have been returned to us two or three times.
 Sometimes, despite the best intentions on the part of the new caretaker, it just doesn't work out.
 As part of the future of PRS, I am exploring permanent sanctuary placement for the time when I can no longer care for these birds in my own facility.
-However, until recently, adoptions and placing birds in homes was still a big part of our mission.
+Many of the birds we currently care for have health challenges that require skilled care in addition to the love and attention any companion animal needs.
+While most of our birds are now part of our sanctuary, we will still place birds with long term volunteers who are fully committed to their care.

 Whether you are able to provide monthly support or give a one time donation of your choice, your support not only helps us out now, but will ensure that we are able to care for our birds in perpetuity.